Call : 704-594-4317

 We live our lives day by day, not knowing when our time will end.
 The unexpected and tragic loss of someone we deeply care for is something that no one ever wants to experience.
 However, it is a non-negotiable reality of life.
 These tragic instances are even more difficult when the negligence of another person caused the death.
 In these cases, you may feel a range of intense emotions, including anger, sadness, and confusion.
 You may also be feeling overwhelmed and alone.
-At times like these, you need an experienced and compassionate Hickory personal injury lawyer by your side who can help you through this difficult time.
+At times like these, you need an experienced and compassionate Hickory wrongful death lawyer by your side who can help you through this difficult time.

 In North Carolina, a wrongful death claim is a civil lawsuit filed when someone dies due to the overt negligence or recklessness of another person.
 These personal injury claims are brought forth by the surviving family members of the deceased victim.
 These lawsuits aim to help the surviving family members recover damages related to the death, such as traditional funeral and burial expenses, lost wages and benefits, and pain and suffering.